mteubnerfoster/mtf-portfolio/README.md

 # Megan Teubner-Foster's Portfolio

-This is a project for the UW Coding Boot Camp for week two.
-In this project, we are creating a portfolio which will evolve as the course progresses.
+I have created a portfolio which will evolve as I build more applications and collaborate with other coders on projects.

 ## Preview